0330 822 0505

 Other eligibility factors

-These eligibility factors are not part of the affordability checks, but can have an indirect impact on your maximum borrowing by increasing or decreasing the number of deals and mortgage lenders that you qualify for.
+These eligibility factors are not part of the affordability checks but can indirectly impact your maximum borrowing by increasing or decreasing the number of deals and mortgage lenders that you qualify for.

 Deposit size